-No student shall be required to pay a fee, deposit, or other charge for his or her participation in an educational activity which constitutes an integral fundamental part of Aspire's educational program [Education Code §§ 49010-49013].
-This general prohibition against student fees, unless authorized by law, shall not restrict Aspire from soliciting for
+No student shall be required to pay a fee, deposit, or other charge for their participation in an educational activity which constitutes an integral fundamental part of Aspire's educational program [Education Code §§ 49010-49013].
+This general prohibition against student fees, unless authorized by law, shall not restrict Aspire from soliciting for voluntary donations, participating in fundraising activities, and providing prizes or other recognition for participants in such activities and events.
+However, Aspire shall not offer or award to a student any course credit or privileges related to educational activities in exchange for voluntary donations or participation in fundraising activities by or on behalf of the student and shall not remove, or threaten to remove, from a student any course credit or privileges related to educational activities, or otherwise discriminate against the student, due to a lack of voluntary donations or participation in fundraising activities by or on behalf of the student.